PhluantMobile/dojo_js/README.md

 ### Geolocation Prompt

 The funciton provides a means to prompt the user for their geocoordinates.
 A callback function must be included to receive the results, which are returned as a JavaScript object.
-The developer can optionally specify to use the [Geolocation IP lookup](#geolocation) as a failover.
+The developer can optionally specify to use the [Geolocation IP lookup](#geolocation) as a failover and specify a failover callback.

+Required Specs:
+* callback - The callback founction.

+Optional Specs:
+* failover - Set to true for the system to fail over to the Geolocation IP lookup.
+* failover_callback - The failover callback function.
+If this is not set and failover is set to true, the data will be returned to the original callback.

 Example:
 ```
 <script>

+function geoPromptReturn(data){
+	console.log(data);
+}

 function geoReturn(data){
 	console.log(data);